eXpandFramework/Reactive.XAF/src/Modules/GridListEditor/Readme.md

 ## Details

-This is a `WinForma module`.
-To freeze the TopRowIndex of a ListView when its CollectionSource get reloaded add a new rule to your model as in next image.
+This is a `WinForms module` which can be configured using model rules as shown .

 <twitter>